LiveRamp/reslang/README.md

 Reslang is a simple language for describing resource-oriented APIs & turning them into Swagger.
 It produces Swagger which is fully aligned with the RFC API-3 standards.

 It can also generate an [AsyncAPI specification](https://www.asyncapi.com/), describing events, from the same spec.
-Recently we have added the ability to generate [JSON schema](https://json-schema.org/) from a Reslang spec too.
+Recently we have added the ability to generate [JSON schema](https://json-schema.org/) from the Reslang spec too.

 [Release notes, v2.0.0 8/23/2020](./docs/releases.md)

+Reslang is licensed under [Apache V2](https://www.apache.org/licenses/LICENSE-2.0)

 ## Docs